 - 1 Use one of the following methods:

 - Choose File > Open.

 - On the Standard toolbar, click the Open tool ().

 - Type open and then press Enter.

 - 2 In Files of Type, choose the type of file you want to open.

 - 3 Choose the folder containing the desired file.

+- 4 Do one of the following:

+- Choose the drawing you want to open, and then click Open.

-- 4 Choose the drawing you want to open.
+- Double-click the drawing you want to open.

-- 5 Click Open.